MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 **WDAC**, introduced with Windows 10, allows you to control which drivers and applications are allowed to run on Windows.

 PowerShell detects both AppLocker and WDAC system wide policies.
-AppLocker is a deprecated.
+AppLocker is deprecated.
 WDAC is the preferred application control system for Windows.
 WDAC is designed as a security feature under the servicing criteria defined by the Microsoft Security Response Center (MSRC).